 Sleeping late is a wonderful thing when you stay up until 2:30am.
 And no, I was not out late at the pubs.
 I was on a conference call with other Social Media Club members for the #SMCEDU Kickoff Meeting.
 SMC is starting an initiative to bring social media education to universities and to connect them with local SMC chapters.
 They are stressing the importance of recent graduates to have skills in social media, and currently there is little curriculum and support in higher education.
+If you need education seminars services, visit halfmoonseminars.org for more information.
 This was very interesting to me because I am very interested in the topic, but I consider myself mainly self-taught.
 I have studied the theory behind compter-mediated communiation and new media, but I often found myself ahead of the social media curve compared to my professors and other marketing professionals trying to enter the field.
 I would like to study some aspects of social media in postgrad, so I thought this was a logical program to get involved with.
 The working group is made up of several educators and professionals, which is why I thought it was important to get involved early to share the student perspective.

 The conference call was very informative, and I even got to share my two cents!
 (Read about it here.)
 It is great to see so many teachers passionate about getting it involved in universities, and I can only hope it helps me find a postgrad program that will support my study goals.
 I am looking forward to the future of it and I’m hoping to get Sydney involved as one of the pilot cities.